 What to expect

-Daily boat trips to the outer reefs, drop offs and wrecks with a maximum of three dives per day are offered.
-The day trip usually starts at 8.30am with 2 morning dives and returns to the island for lunch.
-In the afternoon, you can either go out for a third boat dive, relax on the island or do a shore dive on the fabulous house reef.
+Daily boat trips to the outer reefs and wrecks are offered, with a maximum of three dives per day.
+The day trips start at 8.30am with two morning dives, returning to the island for lunch.
+In the afternoon, you can either go out for a third boat dive, relax on the island or do a shore dive on the house reef.
 For divers staying at Lissenung and booking boat dives in the morning, these shore dives are free of charge.

-With over 300 different species of fish, the house reef is a nice little added bonus!
-It is also the spot to do night dives, with another whole bunch of different fish, molluscs and crustaceans coming out to play and feed.
+With over 175 different species of fish, the house reef is an added bonus and also the spot to do night dives, with the creatures of the night, molluscs and crustaceans coming out to play.

 Dive Day Boats